Pistonite/botw-ist/README.md

 Visit the app at https://ist.itntpiston.app

+**Notice**

+Bug fixes and improvements for the current simulation core will not be continued because of the intrinsic difficulty with the core to accurately simulate the remaining cases.
+A rewrite of the core is planned but not actively worked on at the moment.
+Please still open issues if you want, but don't expect it to be fixed until much later

 ## Contribute
 Contributions are welcomed.
 For small issues, you can open PRs directly.
-For big issues contact me on discord iTNTPiston#5339
+For big issues contact me on discord (username: Pistonight)

 ## Development
 ### Clone Repo